atlan-antillia/EfficientNet-Breast-Cancer/README.md

  This is an experimental Breast Cancer BreaKHis_V1_400X Classification project based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>.
 <br>
- The original Breast Cancer dataset BreaKHis_v1 has been taken from the following web site:<br>
+ The original Breast Cancer dataset BreakHis_v1 has been taken from the following web site:<br>
 <b>Laboratório Visão Robótica e Imagem</b>
 <br>
 <a href="https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/">
-Breast Cancer Histopathological Database (BreaKHis)
+Breast Cancer Histopathological Database (BreakHis)
 </a>
 <br>
 <br>We use python 3.8 and tensorflow 2.8.0 environment on Windows 11.<br>